 Pick from massages, scrubs and wraps or long all-in-one sessions.
 After hours, dine Japanese or Chinese and then chill out at the upper-level lobby bar with open views of the coast and live music.
 The Marriott is friendly and accessible yet with exclusive nooks and crannies.
 Pets, apart from blonde secretaries, are not permitted.
 The Marriott rates well among the top Sanya spa resorts.

 Next along the bay is the Hilton Sanya Resort & Spa boasting a further 400m of white sand beach.
+There's free WiFi in the lobby.
 The rooms encircle and embrace the central freeform pools including a mock lagoon with an artificially sanded “beach, manicured gardens and walkways.
 The views extend to the hills on one side and the sea on the other.
 The Spa Retreat serves up treatments galore and fitness equipment, sauna, gym and aerobics studio are close at hand.
 Those wishing to work up further sweat can do so at the two floodlit tennis courts or avail of the water sports options along the beach.
-In-room expect traditional decor with contemporary touches, a 42-inch flatscreen TV, broadband access at Rmb80 per day (and free WiFi in the lobby), a DVD/CD player, iron and an ironing board.
+In-room expect traditional decor with contemporary touches, a 42-inch flatscreen TV, a DVD/CD player, iron and an ironing board.

 Some rooms offer glass partitions instead, catering for the MICE meetings market that every hotel in Hainan appears to be chasing down.
 Other rooms offer the novelty of bathtubs positioned by the balcony offering external views.
 The Hilton’s signature .IZE restaurant follows a water theme with other outlets focusing on “natural” design along earth, wood, and fire expressions.
 Families will be happy with a kids' club and babysitting service.
 As with other Sanya conference hotels, the Hilton is no slouch at serving up meetings and weighs in with 3,000sq m of space to play with plus 800sq m of lawn.
 The ballroom can hold 1,000 people cocktail style.